What Socrates was Thinking

 • knowledge about ethical matters is knowledge of good and bad

-When Socrates "tests" his interlocutors for virtue in their souls by questioning them about what the virtues of character are, what he ultimately wants to help them know is what is good and what is bad in the various circumstances a human being faces as he lives his life.
+When Socrates tests his interlocutors in dialectic to determine whether their souls have virtue, what he ultimately wants to help them know is what is good and what is bad.

-Socrates' interlocutors must abandon these false beliefs about what the virtues of character are if they are going to live their lives in accordance with these virtue.
-Otherwise, they are inadvertently going to do what is bad because they wrongly believe they are doing what is good.
-Once, however, they know what is good and what is bad, they have and live in accord with the virtues of character because their desires are a function of their knowledge.
+This must abandon this and their other false beliefs about what the virtues of character are if they are going to live beneficial lives.
+Otherwise, they are inadvertently going to do what is bad because in their ignorance they wrongly believe they are doing what is good.

-Plato, as we will see, continues to use the character Socrates in these middle dialogues, but he does not always use him in a way the early dialogues might lead us to expect.
+Plato, in these dialogues, keeps Socrates as the main character, but this character no longer seems to be quite the same person as the Socrates we saw in the early dialogues.
 Socrates' father seems to have been a stone-mason, and Socrates seems to have worked in this trade (Diogenes Laaertius, Lives of the Philosophers II.5).
 The young would be in the shops around the agora, and Socrates would visit these shops (Xenophon, Memorabilia 4.2.1).
 One of these shops seems to have been the workshop of Simon the shoemaker (Diogenes Laertius, Lives of the Philosophers II.13).

-This development in Plato marks the first in what would be an important and continuing line of thought in Ancient philosophy.
-We can understand much of the way philosophy unfolds in the Period of Schools as an ongoing attempt to keep what was right in Socrates and to supplement it with truths he would have seen if the city of Athens had not cut his life short.
+This development is part of an important and continuing line of thought in Ancient philosophy.
+Much of what happens in the Period of Schools is understandable as an attempt to keep what was right in Socrates and to supplement it with the missing details.

-This is why historians traditionally see the first half of Ancient Philosophy (the time from 585 BCE to 100 BCE) as consisting in the Presocratic Period and the Period of Schools.
-What unites the philosophers in the Period of Schools is not just that they were members of schools.
+This is why historians traditionally see the first half of Ancient Philosophy (585 BCE to 100 BCE) as consisting in the Presocratic Period and the Period of Schools.
+What unites the philosophers in the Period of Schools is not that they were members of schools.
 They, in different ways, were all working out a line of thought that began with Socrates.